 Children’s Minister Edward Timpson stated in a Parliamentary answer that:

 “The discretionary housing payment (DHP) fund, administered by local authorities, will be increased by £5 million a year from April 2013.
 This will enable authorities to compensate foster carers whose housing benefit is subject to a restriction as a result of the size criteria measure being introduced for working age claimants living in the social rented sector.

 The Department for Work and Pension's DHP guidance manual for local authorities is being revised.
 It will make clear the expectation that this additional funding will be prioritised for foster carers whose housing benefit is reduced as a result of this change because of a bedroom being used by, or kept free for, foster children.

 I am meeting the Minister for Welfare Reform early in the new year to discuss what more needs to be done to ensure that local authority chief executives, directors of children's services and local housing authorities are aware that funds are available to assist foster carers, and to encourage them to use this support as effectively as possible to help meet their responsibility as corporate parents to see that vulnerable looked after children have access to loving, stable homes.”

 FosterTalk members can seek advice and guidance on this matter by contacting FosterTalk’s member helpline: 0844 800 3880 – option 0

-If you are a foster carer and think that this change may adversely affect you then please contact us by the 1st April.
+If you are a foster carer and think that this change may adversely affect you then please contact us.
 FosterTalk will pass all of your responses to the Children’s Minister Edward Timpson who has pledged that he will discuss with the DWP what more can be done to support foster carers on this issue.